Post updated 02/02/2022 **Please NOTE: This is a HYBRID event, whilst it is online, students may participate in person at the IfM / IfAM**

 Judging will be done by an independent panel of judges from both academy and industry.
 All digital solution prototypes will be assessed in terms of low-cost development, technical aspects and presentation.

-All submitted and presented challenge solutions compete for a prize to be confirmed.
+All submitted and presented challenge solutions compete for a prize pool of £400.

 Registration is now open: